 Will new trails or roads be developed or improved as a result of the OHF acquisition?
 No

 Will the land that you acquire (fee or easement) be restored or enhanced within this proposal's funding and availability?

 Other OHF Appropriation Awards

-Have you received OHF dollars in the past through LSOHC?
+Have you received OHF dollars through LSOHC in the past?
+Yes